-- 5.3.4.1.1 To accommodate a significant portion of future growth of the designated greenfield areas of Peel Region. - 5.3.4.1.2 To develop complete and transit supportive communities. - 5.3.4.1.3 To recognize and protect environmental features of Provincial and Regional significance. - 5.3.4.1.4 To ensure the provision of major infrastructure while minimizing the financial impact on Peel Region and member area municipalities. - 5.3.4.1.5 To achieve orderly, cost effective and timely development. - 5.3.4.1.6 To provide for the protection of the provincially significant shale resource, in advance of urban development.
+- 5.3.4.1.1 To accommodate a significant portion of future growth of the designated greenfield areas of Peel Region. - 5.3.4.1.2 To develop complete and transit supportive communities. - 5.3.4.1.3 To recognize and protect environmental features of Provincial and Regional significance. - 5.3.4.1.4 To ensure the provision of major infrastructure while minimizing the financial impact on Peel Region and member area municipalities. - 5.3.4.1.5 To achieve orderly, cost effective and timely development. - 5.3.4.1.6 To provide for the availability and use of shale resources within the North West Brampton Urban Development Area and provide for the continued protection and use of Shale resources in the Greenbelt Plan Area adjacent to North West Brampton Urban Development Area.